-I previously showed you the scare tactics from DMS-Apelem.
+I previously showed you the scare tactics from DMS-Apelem (DMS Imaging).
 Well, they did not stop.
 In fact, it has gotten even more absurd.
 Below are pictures of the letter sent to me by Adrien Alfonso who claims to act as “Company Solicitor” for DMS, although I think he still needs to finish law school.
 I included the pictures partly because I’m too lazy to type it out, but mostly because I want you to see that Samuel Sancerni (Managing director of DMS) actually signed this letter.

 Considering Samuel seems to enjoy reading my website, I will briefly respond to him here.

 - I did NOT agree to stop contacting distributors and will do so whenever I see fit.
 As my Lawyers explained to you, I am within my rights to contact distributors of DMS systems to inform then of our dispute.
 I will especially reserve the right to contact distributors since you and they are continuing to use my illustrations for promotional material.